zenUnicorn/Active-Learning-with-Comet-for-Cell-Imaging/README.md

 ## What is Cell imaging ⛓
 Cell imaging refers to the process of producing images of cells using various imaging techniques such as microscopy, magnetic resonance imaging (MRI), computed tomography (CT), and others.

+These images can be used for a wide range of purposes, including medical diagnosis, research, and education.
+By visualizing cells and their internal structures, researchers and medical professionals can gain a better understanding of the behavior of cells, the causes and effects of diseases, and the effectiveness of treatments.